hyperobjects/Preprocessors-/README.md

-# Preprocessor functions with some Python NLP libraries!
+# Preprocessor Functions with some Python NLP libraries!
 This notebook shows how to preprocess a text corpus using NLKT, spaCy, Stanford CoreNLP, and Spark NLP.

 Preprocessing here means: <br>